Kayan Berd: Lage

 The Berd lies between the monasteries Haghpat and Sanahin.
 The Kayan Berd was strategically built at the edge of the ridge between two canyons above the Debed River.

 Specifications

 The exact year of construction of the castle is unknown.
-It was posible that King Ashot II.
+It was possible that King Ashot II.
 Yerkat built it at some point in the 10th century.
 The castle is largely destroyed.
 The wall ring is enclosed by a triangular area and was provided by semi-circular defense towers.
 Inside the area, the Church Surb Astvatzatzin remained (Սուրբ Աստվածածին, "Holy God Mother"), Western Armenian Surp Asdwadsadsin, other transcriptions Surp Astvatsatsin, Surb Astuacacin) of Dsevank.
 It was built of black tuff.
 Its blue, red, white dome was damaged in an earthquake in 1827.
 The dome was built in the right corner of the fortress, with which it shares an outer wall.
 One can also see in the vicinity numerous ruins of houses, cisterns and water pipes made of clay.
 In the associated village, there is a burial ground from the Early Iron Age.